intel-analytics/ipex-llm/python/llm/example/CPU/HF-Transformers-AutoModels/Model/wizardcoder-python/README.md

 ```

 Arguments info:
-- `--repo-id-or-model-path REPO_ID_OR_MODEL_PATH`: argument defining the huggingface repo id for the WizardCoder model to be downloaded, or the path to the huggingface checkpoint folder.
+- `--repo-id-or-model-path REPO_ID_OR_MODEL_PATH`: argument defining the huggingface repo id for the WizardCoder-Python model to be downloaded, or the path to the huggingface checkpoint folder.
 It is default to be `'WizardLM/WizardCoder-Python-7B-V1.0'`.
 - `--prompt PROMPT`: argument defining the prompt to be infered (with integrated prompt format for chat).
 It is default to be `'def print_hello_world():'`.
 - `--n-predict N_PREDICT`: argument defining the max number of tokens to predict.
 It is default to be `64`.

 > **Note**: When loading the model in 4-bit, BigDL-LLM converts linear layers in the model into INT4 format.
 In theory, a *X*B model saved in 16-bit will requires approximately 2*X* GB of memory for loading, and ~0.5*X* GB memory for further inference.
 >
-> Please select the appropriate size of the WizardCoder model based on the capabilities of your machine.
+> Please select the appropriate size of the WizardCoder-Python model based on the capabilities of your machine.

 #### 2.1 Client
 On client Windows machine, it is recommended to run directly with full utilization of all cores: